-The CoxHealth School of Medical Technology is approved for the training of six to eight students.
-We offer two entry dates: mid-June and mid-January.
-Students are selected from a pool of several applicants from our affiliated colleges and universities.
+The CoxHealth School of Medical Technology offers two entry dates: mid-June and mid-January.
+Students are selected from a pool of applicants from our affiliated colleges and universities as well as post baccalaureate students.
 Selection of students is non-discriminatory with respect to race, color, creed, sex, age, national origin or handicap.
 The process of selection is performed by the admissions committee, which includes the laboratory medical director, the program director and a member of the faculty.
 CoxHealth is committed to providing a drug-free and safe working environment.
 In the spirit of this concept, everyone entering CoxHealth School of Medical Technology will be required to submit to a drug screening procedure.
 Admission into the program is contingent upon a negative drug screen.

 Criteria used for the selection of students has evolved from the academic requirements set forth in the "Essentials of an Accredited Educational Program for the Medical Technologist" by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), the ASCP "Admission Standards and Processes of MT Programs" and from experience in training students.
 The criteria include both academic requirements and a study of the individual's personality, motivation, strengths, weaknesses and abilities.
 In order to learn as much as possible about each applicant, a personal interview is required.
 An outline of the selection criteria is as follows:

 1. The minimum course requirements as established by the School of Medical Technology are: